 How to add code snippet using "barebone" plugin?

-For those who are not sure how to create a child theme, a “barebone” plugin is an alternative.
-Aside from the “Theme Editor” WordPress also allows you to change your plugin files in the same fashion.
+A "barebone" plugin is another WordPress alternative to the Code Snippets plugin for individuals who are not sure how to use a child theme.
+Aside from the "Theme Editor" WordPress also allows you to change your plugin files in the same fashion.
 There is one possible benefit to this solution: by creating a separate mini-plugin, you may clone your code along with the plugin file and utilize it on numerous websites, regardless of theme.

 To use it, just download the ZIP file containing the barebone plugin and then install it from the "Add plugin" section of the plugin's settings page.